 To make the discussion concrete, we target MSP430-class MCUs as arguably representative of TPC platforms, although our methodology applies more generally and has a foundational nature.
+These MCUs employ a 16-bit RISC instruction-set architecture with no instruction or data-cache, while application data always resides in and fetched from main-memory.

-Once an energy model is derived for other MCUs, the design of EPIC remains the same.
-The quantitative discussion that follows refer to the energy model we obtain for MSP430G2553 MCU; we find our conclusions to be equally valid for MSP430G2xxx MCUs, based on repeating the same modeling procedures.
+Once an energy model is derived for other MCUs, the design of the tools we describe in the remainder of the paper remains the same.
+The quantitative discussion that follows refer to the energy model we obtain for MSP430G2553 MCU, ; we find our conclusions to be equally valid for MSP430G2xxx MCUs, based on repeating the same modeling procedures.